sweetn3ss/Arma3CamoSwapper/README.md

 Any code here is provided as-is, and any contributors to this repository are not responsible for harm done to any instance of Arma 3 installation.
 If you have questions that are not answered by documentation hosted in this repository, please post an issue report or message myself, Mesa, on [Steam](https://steamcommunity.com/id/systemofatable/)

+Modifications of any of this code for purpose of improvement, optimization, or otherwise expanding capacity is permitted, so long as the original authors are credited.

 <h2> Important Information! </h2>